 Los Angeles Jewish Home Accepts New Resident Applications

-The Home has immediate openings for seniors who need hands-on skilled nursing assistance.
-"The Jewish Home typically has wait lists for available spaces in our skilled nursing facility; it’s uncommon to have availability as we currently do," Surowitz says.
+Skilled nursing is another stand-out strength of the Jewish Home, and there are immediate openings for seniors requiring hands-on skilled nursing assistance.
+"The Jewish Home typically has wait lists for available spaces in our skilled nursing facilities; it's uncommon to have availability as we currently do," Dale says.
 "This represents a rare opportunity for people to get into the Home now, before we reach capacity, which will happen quickly."

-With the easing of the pandemic, the Jewish Home is also welcoming seniors to its Brandman Centers for Senior Care, a Program of All-inclusive Care for the Elderly (PACE).
-Through the program, residents and seniors who live on their own receive medical services, physical therapy, social services, and nutritional counseling, as well as exceptional adult day healthcare that engages them intellectually, physically, and socially.
+Residents of the Jewish Home, along with members of the larger community, also have access to services like the Brandman Centers for Senior Care, a Program of All-inclusive Care for the Elderly (PACE).
+Through this program, residents and others receive medical services, physical therapy, social services, and nutritional counseling, as well as exceptional adult day healthcare that engages them intellectually, physically, and socially.

 Dale says all of this adds up to make the Jewish Home unlike anyplace else—a prime destination for seniors across Los Angeles.
 "We're here for them, whoever they are and whatever their needs," he affirms.
 He looks forward to welcoming even more seniors into the Jewish Home family fold, and he encourages them to reach out and learn more.
 "We're eager to hear from new applicants," he says, "and can't wait to find out how we can help."
 For more information, go to lajhealth.org, or call 855-227-3745.